 Salty snacks = More Potty Stops

-Also, keep in mind, the more salty snacks the kids eat, the more they will drink, and the more potty stops they will need.
+Here’s a valuable road trip tip to save you time.
+Keep in mind, the more salty snacks the kids eat, the more they will drink, and the more potty stops they will need.

 Even if a potty stop isn’t needed, make sure you take breaks every few hours.
 It is good for the whole family to get out, run around, and stretch.
 Check out the site Roadtrippers to plan your route and stops.

 Next, think about the clothes and other items you will need at your various destinations.
 I always make a list.
 Label and pack bags that include items you will need at every stop.
 Then, have other bags or suitcases for special destinations such as the beach, mountains, etc.

-Bring cleaning supplies and trash bags.
+Bring cleaning supplies and trash bags

 Make sure you have plenty of wet wipes, disposable bags, paper towels, and hand sanitizer.
 You never know what might happen on a road trip with the kids.

-Have a first-aid kit.
+Have a first-aid kit

 In order to be prepared for the unexpected, check and stock your first aid kit.
 Make sure nothing has expired.
 In our road trip first aid kit I include hand sanitizer, alcohol wipes, bandages, gauze, tape, scissors, tweezers, thermometer, Tylenol, anti-histamine.
 You can also buy pre-assembled first aid kits.

-Be prepared for car emergencies.
+Be prepared for car emergencies

 On our way back home, we got a flat tire on the highway in North Little Rock, Arkansas.
 Luckily, my husband was able to get off the road and over to the gas station.
 From there, we called AAA and they put on our spare.
 Then, we were able to get to a nearby tire shop for a new tire.

 Turn your road trip with into an educational experience.

 You can have discussions about the geography, history, and biology of the places you see.
 With older kids, you can use math to figure out distance, time, rate, and more.
 In education, there is nothing better than real-world experience!

-Stock up on Movies, Audiobooks, Music.
+Stock up on Movies, Audiobooks, Music

 Depending on the length of your road trip with you may be able to borrow free music, audiobooks, and movies from your local library.
-Before one of our big road trips I bought a bunch of kids DVDs on Craigslist.
+Before one of our big road trips, I bought a bunch of kids DVDs on Craigslist.

 Tantrums, arguments, and fits are bound to happen at some point (from the kids and adults!).
-No matter how prepared you are and well stocked the car is, these non-desirable behaviors (putting it nicely) may occur.
+No matter how prepared you are and well-stocked the car is, these non-desirable behaviors (putting it nicely) may occur.

 wrapped prizes for road trip bribery